OpenCyphal/specification/README.md

 A GNU/Linux-based operating system is assumed.
 The described instructions may be valid for other operating systems but this is not guaranteed.

-In order to compile the document, install TexLive (Debian-based APT packages: `texlive-full lyx`) and the Python packages listed in `requirements.txt`.
+In order to compile the document, install TexLive (Debian-based APT packages: `texlive-full lyx`), and make sure that the version of pdfLaTeX is `3.14159265-2.6-1.40.16`.
+Any other version may miscompile the document with subtle typographical defects.
+Install the Python packages listed in `requirements.txt`.

 When done, run `./compile.sh`.